mgilardi/PantheonSiteSync/README.md

 ```

 ### ./drupal/drupal_setup.sh
 Some components (eventually all hopefully) can be run independent of ./install.sh.
-Primarily these are the DB commands to set and restore user 1 in a drupal DB.
+Primarily these are the DB commands to set and restore user-1 in a Drupal DB.
 You do this by running:
 ```
 ./drupal/drupal_setup.sh -f <FUNCTION> <PROJECT-QUERY>
 ```